Tarasov-Front-Dev/react-multipage-forum-site/README.md

  - Sort posts by title, body or id (jsonplaceholder didn't provide date at their posts, but I made sort by post.date as well).
  - Let you write your own post, like some or delete them.
  - You can click on post and see it's comment section.

+N.B.
+GitHub doesn't provide correct support for Routes so you can download project and run it on your own PC to make sure that everything works just fine!
+Don't forget to delete homepage prop from package.json.
+It was added only for GitHub-pages.